 Graph shows aggregated output from renewables connected to the ISO grid.

 The net demand curve depicts the variability in demand and supply that the ISO must counter balance to maintain grid reliability.
 Net demand is calculated by taking the actual demand and subtracting the electricity produced by variable generation resources, wind and solar, that are directly connected to the ISO grid.

 Higher levels of variable electricity generation increases the ISO operational need for resources with the technological flexibility to start and stop quickly, and maintain output for set periods of time, so we can match supply and demand at all times.

-Status of emergency notices issued when operating reserves or transmission capacity limitations threaten our ability to safely and reliably operate the grid.
+This table reflects the status of active emergency notices issued when operating reserves or transmission capacity limitations threaten our ability to safely and reliably operate the grid.